After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 Update the rows and columns in your spreadsheet to reflect the naming of your Cube dimensions, attributes, formulas, and/or tags.

-- Cube Dimensions: To accurately fetch the data, rows and column names must match the naming conventions used for mapping your source data to Cube.
+To accurately fetch the data, rows and column names must match the naming conventions used for mapping your source data to Cube.
+The Spreadsheet add-on will scan the row and column headers to determine which data to fetch from the cloud.

 Unlike top-level dimensions, attributes are not used for analyzing or manipulating data.
 Instead, they provide helpful information associated with each entry when viewing data at a detailed level using Drilldown.

-As a rule, Cube recommends using Cube Formulas for repeated calculations in your reporting and planning cycles, for example, calculating Gross Profit, Gross Margin, or Net Revenue.
+As a rule, we recommend using Cube Formulas for repeated calculations using dimensions that you use as part of your reporting and planning cycles, such as calculating Gross Profit, Gross Margin, or Net Revenue.

-One-off or irregularly used formulas are best left in your spreadsheet. - Tags: Depending on how you set up your Cube, you may have created Tags to track alternative hierarchies, projects, teams, etc.
+Depending on how you set up your Cube, you may have created tags to track alternative hierarchies, projects, teams, etc.

 Tags serve as great filters or may be used for reporting independently.
-Update your spreadsheet accordingly based on how Tags are used in your Cube.
+Based on how tags are used in your Cube, update your spreadsheet accordingly.

 4. Select and validate ranges